rutaihwa/babu-barebones/README.md

     ----- index.js		// The server
     ----- start.js		// The application entry point
-    ----- routes.js		// The application routes
     ----- manifest.js		// The application manifest

+###### lib/routes

+    ----- index.js		// Looks for routes in the underlying files and adds to the server
+    ----- public.js		// Public routes, gives a templates of adding more routes

 ###### views/